chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

 At the same time, it defines layers as:

-> one or more layers, with each layer having one geometric object, one statistical transformation, one position adjustment, and optionally, one dataset and set of aesthetic mappings
+> each layer having one geometric object, one statistical transformation, one position adjustment, and optionally, one dataset and set of aesthetic mappings

 And this is where we like ❤️‍🔥 the layered grammar.